LBL-EESA/alquimia-dev/doc/api/APIv0_structures.rst

 Struct: Alquimia Geochemical Condition
 ======================================

-Geochemical Condition is a struct containing a name string and a vector of geochemical constraints.
-There must be one constraint for each primary species.
+Geochemical Condition is a structure containing a name string and a vector of geochemical constraints.
+There must be one constraint for each primary species and each kinetic mineral.

 +---------------------+---------------------------------+
 |    **variable**     |            **type**             |